rhysf/HaplotypeTools/README.md

 	-o sample1_vs_sample2
 ```

-Note that a new output is the 'Positions-Refined.tab', which includes cutoffs (currently hard coded in VCF_phased_compare_to_VCF_phased) for distinguishing:
+The output 'Positions-Refined.tab' includes cutoffs (currently hard coded in VCF_phased_compare_to_VCF_phased) for distinguishing:

  - Crossover_likely_gene_conversion (crossovers < 1kb from each other, or < 3 supporting phased hets either side of the crossover, compared with
  - Crossover_meiosis_candidate (crossovers >= 1kb and >= phased hets per side).
  - Cross-over_unresolved (anything that either has a distance < 1 kb or < 3 phased sites either side)